 – Joe’s logic, all of it, is just stupid.

-He then says that he doesn’t leave Pokemon Tech because his parents work hard and scrape together the tuition to let him go to Pokemon Tech.
+He then says that he doesn’t leave Pokemon Tech because his parents work hard to scrape together the tuition to let him go to Pokemon Tech.
 Yeah, hi genius.
-If you work harder, get smarter and improve your grades or moreso your badge ranking, you can graduate earlier and make it so your parents won’t have to scrape together this cash anymore.
-Geez I thought you were pretending to be dumb.
+If you work harder, get smarter and improve your grades or moreso your Badge ranking, you can graduate earlier and make it so your parents won’t have to scrape together this cash anymore.
+I thought you were pretending to be dumb.

 – Ladies and gentlemen, one of the only times that Ash ever shows romantic interest in a girl and probably the absolute only time it’s ever been so blatant.